pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 .. code-block:: python

+    # Check the command and query methods.
     dog = Dog('Fido')
     assert dog.name == 'Fido'
     assert dog.tricks == []
     dog.add_trick('roll over')
     assert dog.tricks == ['roll over']

+    # Check reconstruction of aggregate state.
+    copy = None
+    for e in dog.collect_events():
+        copy = e.mutate(copy)
+    assert copy == dog

-Sometimes you may wish to explicitly trigger aggregate events within the command method body, rather than having them triggered when the method is called.
+Sometimes you will need the command method to do some work before the event is triggered.

-One reason for triggering aggregate events explicitly within a command method body is so that the command method can do some work on the command method arguments, and trigger an event that has attributes that do not match the command method signature.
-(Although, if an aggregate command method needs to do some work on the method arguments before triggering an event, a private method can be called that is decorated with the ``@event`` decorator.)
+If an aggregate command method needs to do some work on its arguments before triggering an event, the ``@event`` decorator can be used on a "private" method that is called by the "public" command method after the work has been done.

-The example below shows a ``Dog`` aggregate class with a command method ``add_trick()`` that triggers ``Dog.TrickAdded`` events explicitly using the ``trigger_event()`` method defined by the ``Aggregate`` class.
+The example below shows a ``Dog`` aggregate class with an undecorated "public" command method ``add_trick()`` that call a decorated "private" method ``_add_trick()``.

 .. code-block:: python